-Other things to think about before you go for it:
+Other things to think about before you get an air source heat pump:

-- You’ll need the units to be installed outside your home against a wall, with good airflow
+You’ll need the unit to be installed outside your home, against a wall, with good airflow.

-- How quickly you could make savings with an air source heat pump, depends on the energy source you already use.
-If it’s coal or electricity, then switching will be more efficient – saving energy and money.
+How quickly you could make savings depends on the energy source you already use.
+If it’s coal or electricity, switching will be more efficient, saving you energy and money.

 Financial help towards installing an air source heat pump

-Your home might just qualify for help through the domestic Renewable Heat Incentive (RHI) scheme in the form of a grant.
-Find out more about the scheme on our blog.
-This is due to end in March 2022 and be replaced with a new scheme, the Clean Heat Grant.
+Your home might just qualify for help through the domestic Renewable Heat Incentive (RHI) scheme, in the form of a grant.
+This is due to end in March 2022, and is going to be replaced with the new Boiler Upgrade Scheme.

-To help the UK reach its target of net zero emissions by 2050, this government scheme helps support people who have certain renewable technologies in their homes.
-It provides quarterly payments for 7 years, meant to offset the cost of fitting and running your renewable heating system.
+To help the UK reach its target of net zero emissions by 2050, the RHI scheme supports people who’ve installed renewable technologies in their homes.
+It gives quarterly payments for 7 years, which are designed to offset the cost of fitting and running your renewable heating system.

-To find out more about these schemes, get in touch with the Energy Saving Advice Service on 0300 123 1234 if you live in England or Wales, or Home Energy Scotland on 0808 808 2282 if you’re based in Scotland.
-(Visit https://www.gov.uk/call-charges to see how much the call might cost you.)
+To find out more about these schemes, get in touch with the Energy Saving Advice Service on 0300 123 1234 if you live in England or Wales, or Home Energy Scotland on 0808 808 2282 if you’re in Scotland.

 Air source heat pump energy labels